ETS-Android3/ImmoLoc/README.md

 &rarr; Open Android Studio software <br>
 &rarr; Import the project which is in the folder you runned the previous command <br>
 &rarr; Just run the project (green triangle) in your own device or with an emulator. <br>
+&rarr; or run it on your phone but you have to first unable the developper options mode <br>

 ### Details of our app